AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 * Upgrade from the current release (e.g., version N) to a higher release (N+1 release).

-Before you upgrade your Controller and Gateways, it is highly recommend to check the `Preupgrade Tasks for Controller and Gateways`_.
+Before you upgrade your Controller and Gateways, it is highly recommended to check the `Preupgrade Tasks for Controller and Gateways`_.

 - Before proceeding with the upgrade in the production environment, perform the upgrade in a testing environment.